nodejs/nodejs.dev/src/documentation/0007-node-run-cli/index.md

 While running the command, make sure you are in the same directory which contains the `app.js` file.

+## Restart the application automatically

-The `node` command in bash has to be re-executed in bash whenever there is a change in the application, to update the application automatically, `nodemon` module is used.
+The `node` command has to be re-executed in bash whenever there is a change in the application, to restart the application automatically, `nodemon` module is used.

 Install the nodemon module globally to system path